Pressure washing: High-pressure water jetting

-High-pressure water jetting, also called hydrojetting, is a variation in which the pressure can be significantly higher (up to 1400 bar) than consumer models, and is sufficiently hazardous that special precautions are necessary for acceptable safety.
+High-pressure water jetting, also called hydrojetting, hydroblasting, or ultra-high pressure washing/cleaning, is a variation in which the pressure can be significantly higher (up to 1400 bar) than consumer models, and is sufficiently hazardous that special precautions are necessary for acceptable safety.
 High-pressure water jetting also has applications in cutting a wide range of materials with very low heat input or dust production, and can be effective underwater.

 Some advantages of this technology for use in the oil and gas production industry are that it has a low fire and explosion hazard and the waste products are relatively easy to dispose of.
 It is used for cleaning tanks, pipes, sieves, filters and heat exchangers, for removal of coatings, corrosion products, scale, old paint, burned materials, biological fouling, and many insoluble substances, with little or no damage to the substrate when the appropriate pressure is used.
 These procedures can be done above and under water.